khalidrazaa/web_scraping_flipkart/README.md

 # web_scraping_flipkart

-This jupyter notebook code will scrap multiple pages of flipkart search result pages. \n
+This jupyter notebook code will scrap multiple pages of flipkart search result pages.

-Data from 9 Pages scraped with name, description and price. \n
+Data from 9 Pages scraped with name, description and price.

-Final output was stored in excel file.
+The final output was stored in excel file.